 The most important aspect in achieving a natural looking breast augmentation is choosing the correct shaped implant for the person’s chest wall dimensions so the implant does not end up to wide, the implants are not too close together in the midline.
-Other factors depend on where the native inframammary crease sits and if there is constriction (tightness) of the native breast.
 For example two implants of exactly the same volume can have completely different shapes.
+Other factors depend on where the native inframammary crease sits and if there is constriction (tightness) of the native breast or a congenital problem known as a tuberous breast which makes breast augmentation more complex.

 Decisions to be made for breast augmentation surgery include the following: